braheezy/kiesel-fork/README.md

 - [libregexp](https://github.com/bellard/quickjs/blob/master/libregexp.h) for
   regular expressions

-A simple CLI/file interpreter is available but it also aims to be easily embeddable into other projects.
+A simple CLI (REPL/file interpreter) is available but being easy to embed in other projects is also a goal.

-The implementation style is similar to [LibJS](https://libjs.dev) (the JS engine used in SerenityOS and the Ladybird browser which I also work on) in various aspects, most notably the desire to stay very close to spec.
-Despite these similarities and my involvement in both projects, Kiesel is not intended as a successor to LibJS in any way :^)
+The implementation style is similar to [LibJS](https://libjs.dev) - the JS engine used in SerenityOS and the Ladybird browser which I worked on before - in various aspects, most notably the desire to stay very close to spec.
+Development is still at an early stage and the engine's usefulness thus limited.
+While there are various things that already work well, there's an equal amount of things that don't :^)

-Development is still at an early stage and the engine not actually useful at this point.
-Pull requests and issues are disabled for the time being, if you want to report a bug (not missing feature, most features are missing!), please ping me directly.
+Issues are disabled for the time being, if you want to report a bug (not missing feature, many features are missing!), please get in touch with me directly.
+Pull requests containing small fixes are welcome, if you want to work on features please also get in touch beforehand.

 Further reading: